 - Hot topic: FDA reports on the importance of servicing medical devices

 The FDA recently released a report that excited us so much that we wrote a blog post about its implications.
-Machines never lie, and the ultimate truth about machine health, performance and usage is constantly being recorded.
-We were thrilled to hear that the rest of the medical equipment community is equally as enthusiastic about the FDA taking a firm stance on maintaining the quality, safety and effectiveness of medical devices.
-The FDA found that “data resulting form the maintenance and repair of medical devices provide valuable insight into the adequacy of the performance of devices.”
+Machines never lie, and the ultimate truth about machine health, performance and usage are constantly being recorded.
+We were thrilled to hear that the rest of the medical equipment community is equally as enthusiastic about the FDA taking a firm stance on maintaining the quality, safety, and effectiveness of medical devices.
+The FDA found that “data resulting from the maintenance and repair of medical devices provide valuable insight into the adequacy of the performance of devices.”

 - Industry challenge: Protecting medical equipment from cyber threats

-We also made a couple big announcements at the show:
+We also made a couple of big announcements at the show:

-Glassbeam Partners with Calamed in Caribbean and Latin America
+Glassbeam Partners with Calamed in the Caribbean and Latin America

 We are excited to announce our most recent ISO partnership with Calamed, which will bring Glassbeam’s AI-based predictive analytics solution to Caribbean and Latin American healthcare markets.
 The addition of Glassbeam’s predictive analytics will make Calamed an attractive option for healthcare providers, as the ISO now has the competitive advantage of being able to offer an integrated view across an entire fleet of imaging equipment at affordable costs.